Part 4. Python Package Development

 walkability = calculate_walkability(streets, amenities)

-This chapter covers the complete package development lifecycle:
+This part covers the package development cycle in four short weeks.

 • Why packaging matters for urban analytics